TestL-ab/TestL-ab.github.io/src/pages/docs/existing-solutions.md

 ---

+## A/B Testing Landscape

 Existing solutions for A/B testing run the gamut from bare-bones apps exposing APIs for creating and retrieving experiments from the command line to What You See Is What You Get (WYSIWYG) options for performing A/B testing on client-side-rendered applications with no developer expertise needed (e.g., VWO) to full featured A/B testing solutions that offer exposed APIs as well as SDKs for both server-side and client-side rendered applications that require developer expertise.

 Options for A/B testing in the “middle-of-the-road” (i.e., solutions that are open source with self-hosting options) are relatively sparse – applications that look promising either fade away and have little to no development or engagement over time or they become fully-featured enterprise options that offer only expensive, managed solutions (e.g., LaunchDarkly, Optimizely).

+## Selected A/B Testing Providers and Features

 |           Feature            | Firebase |  VWO   | GrowthBook |   Unleash    |      LaunchDarkly      |
 | :--------------------------: | :------: | :----: | :--------: | :----------: | :--------------------: |